Dierme/latent-gan/README.md

 ## Installation
 - Create a predefined Python3.6 conda environment by `conda create env file==ddc_env.yml`
-- Run `python setup.py install` to add the package to the Python path.
+- Run `python setup.py install` to install pip dependencies and add the package to the Python path.
 - Add the environment in the drop-down list of jupyter by `python -m ipykernel install --user --name ddc_env --display-name "ddc_env (python_3.6.7)"`.

 ## Usage (within ddc_env)